 Call For Papers

-Church and Ecumenism Topic Session
+Church / Ecumenism Topic Session

-Indicate whether your presenters require A.V. equipment.
+- Indicate whether your presenters will be requiring A/V equipment.

 - CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing with their dues paid up.
 Anyone with an associate or full membership application on file can also submit a proposal if they expect to be accepted for membership in the upcoming June convention.